Vonng/pigsty/docs/v-infra.md

 ### `pev2_enabled`

-Whether to enable PEV2 component, type: `bool`, level: G, default value: `true`.
+Enable PEV2 component, type: `bool`, level: G, default value: `true`.

-Pev2 is a handy PostgreSQL execution plan visualization tool for static single page applications.
+Pev2 is a handy PostgreSQL execution plan visualization tool for static single-page apps.

 If enabled, Pev2 resources are copied to the `{{ repo_home }}` / pev2 path of the meta node and served from the default Server via Nginx.
 The default access address is: `http://pigsty/pev2`.